Michael A. Gilbert: Cross-dressing

 In September 1998, Gilbert traveled from Canada to Oxford, England to present a paper on socialization at the third International Congress on Gender and Sexuality.
 Instead of being grouped in a session with other scholars talking on the subject, he was placed in a session with papers on petticoat punishment and cross-dressing in theatre settings.
 "In other words, I was classed not by the subject of my essay, but by my being a cross-dresser," he said.
 For Gilbert, this wasn't an unusual occurrence.
-Reflecting in the incident, he said: "There are organizations, for example, that exclude transsexuals from membership.
+Reflecting on the incident, he said: "There are organizations, for example, that exclude transsexuals from membership.
 Rather than educate their members and their families about transsexuality, it's easier to remain exclusive and discriminatory.
 This can result in transsexuals not having as strong an organizing base as they might if cross-dressers were included, and often being isolated due to insufficient resources.
 This attitude on the part of some cross-dressers underscores the idea that cross-dressers are not serious about their gender theorizing, and are not reflective about their role as gender outlaws and their place in the wider transgender community."

 As a cross-dresser, Gilbert goes by the name Miqqi Alicia Gilbert.
 S/he is the book review editor and regular columnist for Transgender Tapestry, the magazine of the International Foundation for Gender Education (IFGE).
 S/he received the IFGE Trinity Award in 2007.
-S/he is the founding member of the Toronto transgender group Xpressions, and was the director of Fantasia Fair (now known as TransWeek), an annual week-long conference that convenes cross-dressers, transgender and gender questioning people in Provincetown, Massachusetts.
+S/he is a founding member of the Toronto transgender group Xpressions, and was the director of Fantasia Fair (now known as TransWeek), an annual week-long conference that convenes cross-dressers, transgender and gender questioning people in Provincetown, Massachusetts.
 S/he was the recipient of TransWeek's 2025 Transgender Pioneer Award for paving the way for the "broader acceptance and understanding" of those "searching for community and self-expression."